 This magical piece of wilderness just a 2 hour drive from Toronto and then a 20 minute boat ride.
 Yet, the added complexity of a boat ride means the park doesn’t get tons and tons of visitors.
 Nonetheless, you’ll still want to book your campsites and organize your boat shuttle in advance.

 Killarney is one of the most beautiful places I’ve ever been.
 The park is a matrix of lakes, joined through portages.
 It has white rocky hills, the largest known as Silver Peak (which you can hike for incredible views of the park), and the water ranges from black to Gatorade blue.
 There were several moments when I had to stop canoeing just to take in my surroundings.

 While most visitors to the park spend a weekend here, I’ve had the opportunity to spend almost three weeks (as such, I’ve made a comprehensive guide to camping in the park, which I have linked below).

 It’s about 4.5 hours from Toronto, but despite the long drive it is worth it.
 There are some areas that get pretty busy (like around George Lake).
 If you’re looking to canoe camp, you’ll want to reserve campsites at 5-6 months in advance.
-There is only one campsite per lake, which is great for solitude and privacy, but means there are a very limited number of campsites.
-Even though it can be difficult to secure, backcountry camping in Killarney is one of the best places in Ontario.
+There are a limited number of lakes and Killarney is very popular.